DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 ### PHPUnit

-The PHPUnit phar file or PHPUnit composer package are necessary to execute the tests.
-PHPUnit Test Explorer lookups the following locations, in order:
+The PHPUnit phar file or PHPUnit or Para or Pest composer packages are necessary to execute the tests.
+Test Explorer lookups the following locations, in order:

 1. `"phpunit.phpunit"` setting (can be relative to the workspace folder).
   ```json